fbpx

 Sonora Pass

-Where to stay: Nestled in a quiet forest hollow, the McCaffrey House Bed & Breakfast Inn is a charming mountain retreat near Twain Harte.
+Nestled in a quiet forest hollow, the McCaffrey House Bed & Breakfast Inn is a charming mountain retreat near Twain Harte.
 The inn’s eight delightful guest rooms feature cozy fire stoves, luxurious beds covered in beautiful quilts, and enchanting forest views from every room.
 Stays include a wine reception served fireside and a delicious breakfast each morning.

-Fall color at Donner Lake Inn
+Fall color above Donner Lake in Truckee

-Fall color at Donner Lake Inn in Truckee
+Fall color above Donner Lake in Truckee

 Truckee

-North of Lake Tahoe (and far from the fire), the historic town of Truckee is a spectacular fall destination as the aspen and maples change from green to gold to red.
+North of Lake Tahoe, the historic town of Truckee is a spectacular fall destination as the aspen and maples change from green to gold to red.
 One of the easiest hikes for leaf-peeping is the Legacy Trail, which is a paved walking and biking path that follows the Truckee River right from downtown.
 An easy, four-mile loop at Martis Creek Wildlife Area near Northstar runs along a meadow with beautiful flora and fauna.
 Another great hike for fall color is Coldstream Canyon, which starts just behind Donner Memorial State Park.
 More local hikes above Donner Lake provide stunning views of the mountains and the lake ringed in a blaze of fall hues.
 The leaves around Truckee begin changing colors in mid-September and run through mid-to-late October.

-Where to stay: In Truckee, Donner Lake Inn is nestled among over an acre of pine, maple, and aspen trees providing spectacular fall color.
+In Truckee, Donner Lake Inn is nestled among over an acre of pine, maple, and aspen trees providing spectacular fall color.
 Through the fall season, the inn serves hot spiced apple cider and hearty breakfasts featuring locally grown apples.
 There’s also an outdoor hot tub for soaking up the forest views.

 Bidwell Park in Chico, California